Parallel Stochastic Asynchronous Coordinate Descent: Tight Bounds on the Possible Parallelism: Introduction

 \paragraph{Prior Work and Asynchrony Models} First, note that the bound on $q$ is ensuring the asynchrony is bounded, and so we call it \emph{$q$-bounded asynchrony}.
 Some requirement of this sort is unavoidable, otherwise there could be updates of arbitrarily long duration, which, when they commit, could undo an arbitrary amount of progress.

 In addition to the $q$-bounded asynchrony assumption, we need to specify how the asynchronous environment affects the read operations.
 There are two models concerning how coordinates are read in asynchronous environments, namely ``consistent'' and ``inconsistent'' reads.
-In this paper, we will use the inconsistent read model.
+Our upper bound applies to both models.
 Next, we discuss their differences.

 Liu et al.~\cite{LWRBS2015} gave the first bound on the parallel performance of asynchronous SCD on convex functions, showing linear speedup when $q = O(\sqrt{n}\Lmax/\Lres)$ assuming a consistent read model, where $\Lres$ is another Lipschitz parameter defined in Section~\ref{sec::notation}.
 We note that $\Lres = \Lresbar$ for the function family $f_\ep$ we will be analyzing in this paper.
 In fact, as we shall see, $\Lresbar$ is equal to $\Lres$ on all quadratic functions $f$, i.e., $f$ is of the form $\bbx\trans \bbA \bbx + \bbb\trans \bbx + \text{constant}$, where $\bbA$ is an $n\times n$ matrix, and $\bbb$ is an $n$-vector.
 In the consistent read model, all the coordinate values a processor reads when performing a single update on one coordinate may be out of date, but they must have been simultaneously current at some moment.
 To make this more precise, we view the updates as committing at integer times $t=1,2,\ldots$, and we write $\bbx^t$ to be the value of $\bbx$ after the update at time $t$.
 The consistent reads model requires the vector of $\bbx$ values used by the time $t$ update to be of the form $\bbx^{t-\timediff}$ for some $\timediff \ge 1$.